 Actual specific customer value created is a simpler, faster and easier interaction between the customer and the brand.

-With the power of Episerver CMS, visitors can choose to engage by creating their own account where they can gather inspirational ideas.
+With the power of Episerver's CMS solution Content Cloud, visitors can choose to engage by creating their own account where they can gather inspirational ideas.
 Whenever they want to, the visitors can then share all the information with a selected kitchen store to speed up and simplify the buying process.
 It’s precisely this ability to collaborate with the customer through digital collaboration workspaces that have sped up the buying process and has created a much greater understanding of customer motivation and behavior.